 Shiloe began her CrossFit career the moment she walked into her first CrossFit gym.
-Not because the gym itself was special, but the capacity that CrossFit had to cultivate and foster community.
-Just a few short months after practicing CrossFit, Shiloe registered for the CrossFit L1 seminar being hosted at CrossFit X-Factor in July 2017.
-After connecting with the owner of X-Factor, Chris McDonald at the seminar, it was an easy decision to switch to X-Factor from her current gym.
-The focus on excellence in coaching and in performance was exactly the culture Shiloe was seeking for her own development.
+Not because the gym itself was special, but the capacity that CrossFit had to cultivate and foster community, which is the foundation of Recovery.
+Just a few short months after practicing CrossFit, Shiloe received her CrossFit L1.

-A few months into an internship and employment with CrossFit X-Factor, Chris was approached by Alano Club of Portland with an opportunity to partner on what is now Recovery CrossFit.
-Having remembered a conversation with Shiloe about her desire to work with the Recovery community via health and fitness, he brought the opportunity to Shiloe.
+During an internship and employment with CrossFit X-Factor, X-Factor was approached by Alano Club of Portland with an opportunity to partner on what is now The Recovery Gym.
+Having remembered a conversation with Shiloe about her desire to work with the Recovery community via health and fitness, X-Factor thought Shiloe would be a great fit for this opportunity.
 It was a perfect fit.

-In addition to receiving her CrossFit Level 1 in 2017, Shiloe received her NASM Certified Personal Trainer Certificate, and now holds CrossFit Level 2.
-Shiloe will be going for CrossFit Level 3 by 2019 end.
-She’s passionate about preserving the integrity of coaching, and that athletes learn and gain knowledge in a safe and fun environment.
+Shiloe is a CrossFit Level 2 Trainer.
+She will be going for CrossFit Level 3.
+She’s passionate about preserving the integrity of coaching through coaching and professional development of staff.
 She runs a tight ship, but in a way that is fun and inspiring for all.

 “I feel such gratitude for life.
 Finding a physical discipline in my recovery has allowed for the mental, spiritual, emotional parts of me to come alive as never before!”